paulmillr/noble-ed25519/README.md

 The library does not use dependencies and is as minimal as possible. [noble-curves](https://github.com/paulmillr/noble-curves) is even faster drop-in replacement for noble-ed25519 with more features such as [ristretto255](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-ristretto255-decaf448), X25519/curve25519, ed25519ph and ed25519ctx.

 Check out [the online demo](https://paulmillr.com/noble/).
 See [micro-ed25519-hdkey](https://github.com/paulmillr/ed25519-hdkey) if you need SLIP-0010/BIP32 HDKey implementation using the library.
+See [Upgrading](#upgrading) section if you've been using v1.

 ### This library belongs to _noble_ crypto